Rubio says U.S. and Russia have exchanged new ideas for Ukraine peace talks

-KUALA LUMPUR, Malaysia — (AP) — U.S. Secretary of State Marco Rubio says the U.S. and Russia have exchanged new ideas for Ukraine peace talks after he met with his Russian counterpart in Malaysia Thursday.
+KUALA LUMPUR, Malaysia — (AP) — U.S. Secretary of State Marco Rubio said Thursday that the U.S. and Russia have exchanged new ideas for Ukraine peace talks after he met with his Russian counterpart in Malaysia Thursday.

-Rubio said President Donald Trump has been “disappointed and frustrated that there’s not been more flexibility on the Russian side to bring about an end to this conflict.
-“We hope that can change ... and we’re going to continue to stay involved where we see opportunities to make a difference,” he said.
+Rubio added that President Donald Trump has been “disappointed and frustrated that there’s not been more flexibility on the Russian side" to bring about an end to the conflict.

+“We need to see a roadmap moving forward about how this conflict can conclude.
+And then we shared some ideas about what that might look like,” he said of the 50-minute meeting.
+"We’re going to continue to stay involved where we see opportunities to make a difference.”

+In a statement released shortly after Thursday’s meeting, Russia’s Foreign Ministry said that “substantive and frank exchange of views” had taken place on issues including Ukraine, Iran, Syria, and other global problems.

 The meeting was their second encounter since Rubio took office, although they have spoken by phone several times.
 Their first meeting took place in February in Riyadh, Saudi Arabia, as the Trump administration sought to test Russia and Ukraine on their willingness to make peace.